Skip to main content

 react-native

-3. Choose a SQLite Adapter (Only ONE)
+3. Choose ONE SQLite Adapter

-Choose based on your project type:
+Pick the adapter based on your project setup:

 # For Expo projects